GPUOpen-LibrariesAndSDKs/RadeonRays_SDK/README.md

  example of usage :
  `./Tools/premake/win/premake5.exe --package`

-- `--submit` submit SDK.
-This option will generate project with `--embed_kernels` and build release version, run unit tests, pack it using script `--package` option, check standalone SDK build and push changes to SDK repo.
-`devenv` should be in `PATH` to have possibility to build solution via command line.
-SDK repo location expected to be `../Radeon Rays_SDK`. checkout & clean -dfx made before adding changes to SDK git.
-Commit will be pushed to remote named `origin`.
-example of usage :
-`./Tools/premake/win/premake5.exe --submit`

 - `--use_embree` will enable the embree backend.
 Embree device will be the last one in IntersectionApi device list. example of usage :
  `./Tools/premake/win/premake5.exe --use_embree vs2015`